marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/dshiftl.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: DSHIFTL, left shift, combined, shift, left

 .. _dshiftl:

-.. index:: DSHIFTL

-.. index:: left shift, combined

-.. index:: shift, left

 DSHIFTL --- Combined left shift
 *******************************